Last Updated: September 29th, 2020 at 4:16 pm

 If you've been living in Florida for any period of time, you've likely become very familiar with the site of auto accidents crowding the side of the road.
-Especially in South Florida, where Broward County and Miami-Dade County lead the state for the most car crashes of 2018, it's near-impossible to go a week without spotting at least one auto accident.
+Especially in South Florida, where Broward County and Miami-Dade County lead the state for the most car crashes of 2019, it's near-impossible to go a week without spotting at least one auto accident.

 At Weinstein Legal, our practice is located in the heart of Broward County.
 We see firsthand the devastation that Fort Lauderdale, Pembroke Pines, Hollywood, Pompano Beach, and other Broward cities suffer due to car crashes.
-2018 was a year full of shocking car crash statistics, and Broward County was no exception.
+2019 was a year full of shocking car crash statistics, and Broward County was no exception.
 Keep reading to discover the 6 most surprising crash statistics of 2019, as told by Fort Lauderdale auto accident attorneys.

-1. Total Crashes of 2018
+1. Total Crashes Of 2019

-2. 2018 Injury Recap
+2. 2019 Injury Recap

 3. Commercial Vehicle Accidents